Don’t expect help from me.

 I’ve already given you several hints on why I won’t help you get your Part 135 Certificate.
 Did you read between the lines to get the answer?
 If not, I’ll spell it out for you.

 - Rise to the challenge.
 I personally believe that the FAA makes it challenging to get a Part 135 Certificate as a test to see if applicants are worthy.
 Let’s face it: the FSDO folks spell out what you need to do — using a flowchart, for Pete’s sake!
 If you come into the application process with the right attitude, they’ll help you achieve your goal.
 But they won’t just give you a certificate for showing up.
 You have to earn it.
 By jumping through all the hoops and smiling the whole time, you’ll prove that you have the right stuff to be a safe and cooperative aircraft operator.
-If I help you get your certificate, you won’t prove anything other than that you can’t do it alone.
+If I — or anyone else — help you get your certificate, you won’t prove anything other than that you can’t do it alone.

 - Membership has its privileges.
 That old American Express slogan can easily be applied to the 4,800-member club of Part 135 certificate holders.
 We can do things that Part 91 operators can’t.
 This gives us far more flexibility in our operations.
 I can’t tell you what a joy it was to finally be able to say yes to a client request for an air-taxi flight.
 Saying yes means more business, more revenue.